carsonfarmer/blog/content/blog/tutorial_1_statistical_modeling_introduction.md

 {% notebook tutorial_1_statistical_modeling_introduction.ipynb %}

-As I put more of these tutorials online, you should be able to access them easily by clicking or searching for {category}statistical-modeling-for-python.
+As I put more of these tutorials online, you should be able to access them easily by clicking or searching for {category}statistical-modeling-for-python